decredcommunity/events/Submit-Event-Report.md

 When your report is processed and "merged" (kind of released), let people know about it.
 Use the final link in the master branch and:

-1. Share it to other events people in #event\_planning chat room
+1. Share it to other events people in #events chat room
 2. Submit it to [r/decred](https://www.reddit.com/r/decred/) subreddit
 3. Post it on your Twitter
-4. Optionally, ask in #social\_media room to retweet
+4. Optionally, ask in #media room to retweet

 ## Contact admins